CloudLabs-Samples/EduLabs/DataScience/windows/lab.md

 ## Overview

-In this lab environment, you will be able to access the windows VM which has several popular tools for data exploration, analysis, modeling & development pre-installed.
+In this lab environment, you will be able to access the Windows Data Sciemce VM which has several popular tools for data exploration, analysis, modeling & development pre-installed.

+The Windows Data Science Virtual Machine (DSVM) is a virtual machine image available in Azure that's preinstalled with a collection of tools commonly used for data analytics and machine learning.

+The DSVM image makes it easy to get started doing data science in minutes, without having to install and configure each of the tools individually.
+You can easily stop it when it's not in use.
+The DSVM resource is both elastic and cost-efficient.

+### JupyterLab
+JupyterLab is the latest web-based interactive development environment for notebooks, code, and data.
+Its flexible interface allows users to configure and arrange workflows in data science, scientific computing, computational journalism, and machine learning.
+A modular design invites extensions to expand and enrich functionality.

+### Jupyter Notebook
+The Jupyter Notebook is the original web application for creating and sharing computational documents.
+It offers a simple, streamlined, document-centric experience.

+After completing this lab, you will learn how to:

+- Log in to JupyterLab Portal
+- Execute Notebooks
+- Verify the notebook execution output

 ## Instructions